harryiliffe/open-design-2018/docs/_posts/2018-01-30-Week1 Presentation.md

 order: 4
 ---

-Here is our initial brainstorm of the topics and structure of our first presentation.
+Here is our initial brainstorm of the topics and content structure for our first presentation.

 ![Presentation Slide 01]({{site.imageurl}}/brainstorm_presentation_week1.jpg)